-Established in 1996 and funded in partnership by the Department of Foreign Affairs and Trade (DFAT) and ANU, SSGM is the leading international centre for applied multidisciplinary research and analysis concerning contemporary state, society and governance issues in Melanesia and the broader Pacific.
-Situated within the Coral Bell School of Asia Pacific Affairs, SSGM seeks to set the international standard for scholarship on the region.
+Established in 1996 and funded in partnership by the Department of Foreign Affairs and Trade (DFAT) and ANU, DPA is the leading international centre for applied multidisciplinary research and analysis concerning contemporary state, society and governance issues in Melanesia and the broader Pacific.
+Situated within the Coral Bell School of Asia Pacific Affairs, DPA seeks to set the international standard for scholarship on the region.

 Our research and analysis is cross disciplinary and is situated squarely at the intersection between disciplinary and area studies.
 It is also evidence-based and built on a foundation of long term empirical research.
 These are major strengths that add considerable depth to our work.
 Increasingly, our research and analysis is also informed by, and engages with, comparative work at the international level.